 A medical miracle

-However you choose to feed your baby, by bottle or breast, we should be pleased to be living in modern times, where formula is a lot safer and more nutritious, giving our babies what they need in order to grow up into strong and healthy adults.
+Ultimately, breast milk is the medically preferred method to feed babies.
+But when looking at how far we have come in the development of infant formulas, we also cannot deny that modern formula has saved the lives of many babies who cannot be breastfed, for whatever reason.
+Whichever method you choose to feed your baby, by bottle or breast, we should be pleased to be living in modern times, where formula has become a lot safer and more nutritious, giving our babies what they need in order to grow up into strong and healthy adults.

 We also came across this wonderful “Guide to bottle feeding” leaflet with information from UNICEF that gives information on:

 - How to make up a feed